 21-23 MAY 2018 IN KRAKOW, POLAND

-MEC 13, the 13th Workshop on Multi-pollutant Emissions from Coal, will be held in Krakow, Poland, on the 21-23 May 2018, in the Radisson Blu Hotel, right in the heart of the old town.
+MEC 13, the 13th Workshop on Multi-pollutant Emissions from Coal, in Krakow, takes place on the 21-23 May 2018, in the Radisson Blu Hotel, right in the heart of the old town.

 This workshop pulls together international experts on reducing emissions, including particulates, SO2, NOx and mercury, from coal-fired utilities and offers an excellent opportunity to mix with government agencies, regulators, utilities, consultants, equipment suppliers and academia.

 With the Minamata Convention moving into ratification and new, tighter, emission limits being required within the EU soon, there is no better time to be speaking to colleagues in the industry in Europe.

 - HELE (high efficiency low emission) technology uptake in Europe

 On the afternoon of Wednesday 23 May, we have arranged a site visit to a local coal-fired power plant.
 There are only 25 spaces for this trip and the fee is €45 to cover transfer costs.
 Please be advised that delegates must wear tops with long sleeves and jeans style trousers for the site visit.